odebroqueville/contextSearch/README.md

 The search results will appear as defined in the extension's preferences page.

-UPDATE 28/03/2019: The extension now also includes an EXIF viewer.
+The extension includes an EXIF viewer.
 To view the EXIF tags associated with an image, right-click on the image and select: "View EXIF tags..".
 If present, the EXIF tags will appear in the sidebar along with a color histogram.

 ## Managing search engines
 To manage your favorite search engines, you can go to the preferences page of Context Search.
 You can reach this page by opening the extensions page (Addon Manager) where all your add-ons are listed and then clicking on the "Preferences" button.